Azure/azure-resource-manager-rpc/v1.0/Addendum.md

 5. After the provisioning completes, the provisioningState field should transition to one of the terminal states (as described below).
 6. The provisioningState field should be returned on all future GETs, even after it is complete, until some other operation (e.g. a DELETE or UPDATE) causes it to transition to a non-terminal state.

+The PUT operation should return 200 OK if the current state already matches the state specified in the content of PUT request, AND there is no ongoing operation that would change that state.
+This reduces deployment times and improves odds of success.
+The PUT operation may (but is not required to) return 200 OK for cases when the operation can be finished in a timely fashion, such as when the user is updating tags or other informational properties.
+Whenever PUT operation returns 200 OK for a final state, the response **MUST NOT** include the Location header, and neither the Azure-AsyncOperation header.
+The only exception for this is compatibility with old clients that expect that header (see the important note below).

 The RFC7231 dictates that PUT must be idempotent and the client might be retrying from a network or client-side error.
-In order to increase odds of deployments to eventually succeed, the server should avoid starting the operation again if it already started.
-This can be performed by comparing the content of PUT request with the goal state of an ongoing operation.
+In order to increase odds of success, the server should avoid starting the operation again if it already started.
+This can be performed by comparing the content of PUT request with the goal state of the ongoing operation.
 If it matches, the server should not start a new asynchronous operation.
 Instead it may immediately return 202 Accepted, with the same or compatible values in the Location header and in the optional Azure-AsyncOperation header of the initial PUT request.

-The PUT operation should return 200 OK if the current state already matches the state specified in the content of PUT request, AND there is no ongoing operation that would change that state.
-This reduces deployment times and improves odds for success.
-The PUT operation may (but is not required to) return 200 OK for cases when the operation can be finished in a timely fashion, such as when the user is updating tags or other informational properties.
-Whenever PUT operation returns 200 OK for a final state, the response **MUST NOT** include the Location header, and neither the Azure-AsyncOperation header.
+It is valid to give same polling URIs to different clients, provided they requested the same operation.

-If there is an ongoing operation with a goal state that does not match the one specified in the content of PUT request, the server may immediately return a 409 Conflict without doing any change in the resource, or it may cancel the previous operation and start a new one, returning 202 Accepted with new headers or 200 OK if finished synchronously.
-In case the previous operation is cancelled, the response of GET on URIs specified in the Location header and, optionally, in the Azure-AsyncOperation header of the previous PUT operation, must reflect the cancellation.
+The server must never have more than one ongoing PUT operation for a given resource.
+If there is an ongoing operation with a goal state that does not match the one specified in the content of PUT request, the server should immediately return a 409 Conflict without doing any change.
+Similarly, if the server receives PUT request while there is an ongoing DELETE operation, the server should return 409 Conflict immediately.

 **IMPOTANT:** Previous versions of this document stated that PUT could return 200 OK with a non-final provisioning state and the Azure-AsyncOperation header.
 It is therefore recommended that whenever a client sees a 200 OK, it should check for the presence of Azure-AsyncOperation header.
 If the header is present, the client must assume that the operation did not finish and start polling the URI from that header.